transkatgirl/Tapestry-Loom/README.md

 ## Testimonials

 - "Mid-2023 called, it wants its sense of wonder back."
-- "It feels like you're trying to make the TempleOS of LLM interfaces."
+- "It feels like you're trying to build the TempleOS of LLM interfaces."

 -->

 ### Development roadmap

-Development on Tapestry Loom is currently paused due to factors outside of my control.
-When I am able to work on it again (or if I find new maintainers), development will resume.

-Development may be intermittent, with long periods of inactivity between periods of development work.
+Development on Tapestry Loom may be intermittent, with long periods of inactivity between periods of development work.

 #### Tapestry Loom v1-alpha checklist